CopterExpress/clover/docs/en/flight.md

 In order not to over-discharge or damage the battery, it is recommended to use a voltage indicator (*buzzer*).

-To tune the *buzzer* connect it to the balance connector of your battery.
-By pressing the button at the base, the minimum voltage on the cells will change.
-The optimum value for the minimum voltage is *3.5-3.6 V*.
+To configure the buzzer, connect it to the balance connector of your battery.
+By pressing the button, change the minimum voltage on the cells.
+The optimal value for the minimum voltage is *3.5-3.6 V*.

 <div class="image-group">
     <img src="../assets/flight/buzzer_connection.jpg" width=300 class="zoom border">